chonton/compose-maven-plugin/README.md

 |      timeout | 30                    | compose.timeout | Number of seconds to wait for compose completion |

 Dependencies may be specified in two different forms: `Group:Artifact:Version` or `Group:Artifact::Classifier:Version`.
 If using the first form, the classifier defaults to `compose`.
+Dependencies is a list of strings, each element may be contain multiple dependencies separated by commas or whitespace.

 ## Up Goal